CarlottaTagliaro/SharedNotes/Secure Cloud Computing/markdown/SCC_2.md

 ##### Attacks on CryptDB

 We have just seen the shortcoming of this approach.
 Complete structure of plaintext is revealed at the first query: this of course helps with indexing, but we don't want the attacker to access that info.
-Leveraging on **background knowledge**, an attacker can reconstruct the content of the database even if it was encrypted.
-In 2016, a paper was published that showed for the first time how to effectively attack CryptDB.
-Very simply, it is enough to sort the known distribution of data and generate a histogram for that, which will reveal information when compared to a histogram generated from the database.
+Leveraging on **background knowledge** (e.g. data with similar structure, same distribution over plaintexts or from a previous data breach), an attacker can reconstruct the content of the database even if it was encrypted.
+In 2016, a paper was published that showed for the first time how to effectively attack CryptDB (exploiting a frequency attack).
+Very simply, it is enough to sort the known distribution of data (in auxiliary information) and generate a histogram for that, which will reveal information when compared to a histogram generated from the database (so from the encrypted data).
 The most frequent value from the known distribution will map to the most frequent ciphertext and so on.

-Another attack is possible against OPE, assuming a **dense dataset** as plaintext, simply consists of mapping the values to the ciphertexts according to their order.
+Another attack is possible against OPE, assuming a **dense dataset** as plaintext (complete plaintext space is encrypted), simply consists of mapping the values to the ciphertexts according to their order.

 To conclude, PPE is still being used nowadays, since it is so easy to adopt in DBMS.
 However, OPE is not used because there is no standard scheme to do that and because it leaks more than DET.
 Security is debatable as we have seen, because if an attacker has background info they can reconstruct a lot of stuff.